The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/1-clis.md

 ![The finder program](img/finder.png)

-These applications allow you to manage files through a GUI (graphical user interface) — a user interface with buttons and icons that let you do things like click and drag-and-drop.
+These applications allow you to manage files through a **graphical user interface (GUI)** — a user interface with buttons and icons that let you do things like click and drag-and-drop.

 While these features are very beginner-friendly, they are often too slow for "power users" who want to perform more complex tasks or rapidly perform many repeated tasks.

-Instead, programmers typically use a tool called the Terminal.
-The Terminal is a program for interacting with a computer's files and executing programs through a command line interface (CLI).
+Instead, programmers typically use a tool called the **Terminal**.
+The Terminal is a program for interacting with a computer's files and executing programs through a **command line interface (CLI)**.

 ![The Terminal program](img/1-cli-terminal.png)